 Fill up at 8-12 Sydney Street, Marrickville

-Back onto Sydenham Road, our next stop is reachable with just a short three minute walk (or roll if you ate too much prawn toast) to reach an ugly-beautiful brutalist building known as Philter Brewing.
-Famous for their widely-available and trophy-winning XPA, in 2020, the Philter crew took their beers and 80s kitsch aesthetic into a disused garment factory and quickly became a staple of the Marrickville brewery scene.
+Back onto Sydenham Road, our next stop is reachable with just a short three-minute walk (or roll if you ate too much prawn toast) to reach an ugly-beautiful brutalist building known as Philter Brewing.
+Famous for their widely-available and trophy-winning XPA, in 2020 the Philter crew took their beers and 80s kitsch aesthetic into an abandoned yoghurt factory and quickly became a staple of the Marrickville brewery scene.
 The wooden and retro downstairs space looks out onto the brewing gear from where the marvellous beer in your hand was brewed.

-Aside from the every occasion-suitng XPA, Philter produces a stunning sessionable Red known to convert those of us who had thought themselves red shy, a dangerously delicious hazy titled Haze, and a Caribbean Stout.
+Aside from the every occasion-suitng XPA, Philter produce a stunning sessionable Red known to convert those of us who had thought themselves red shy, a dangerously delicious hazy titled Haze, a Caribbean Stout, and many more limited releases.
 Whatever beer you choose, the in-house kitchen has the grub to soak the good stuff up with highlights being spicy fried chicken wings and a Ninja Turtles-evoking pepperoni pizza.

 Time and weather permitting, pop upstairs to Marrickville Springs, the Miami Vice-inspired rooftop bar pouring a range of custom cocktails and sour beer slushies.
 On a hot day there is no better place to be than upstairs with a nostalgic plate of cheese & cabanossi with a Raspberry Pash Berliner Weisse so cold and icy you risk a brain freeze.